IBM-Cloud/docs/services/BlockStorage/index.md

 To be extended, a volume must be in **Available** state.

-### Attach and detach a volume to a virtual machine
+### Attach and detach a volume to a virtual server
-Volumes are attached and detached from virtual machines as devices with a specific device name.
-For a virtual machine to be able to persist data on a volume, you must attach the volume to the virtual machine.
+Volumes are attached and detached from virtual servers as devices with a specific device name.
+For a virtual server to be able to persist data on a volume, you must attach the volume to the virtual server.

 To attach a volume, follow these steps:

 1. Select a volume from the list of available volumes.
 2. Click **Attach**.
-3. In the Attach dialog, select an instance of a virtual machine from the drop-down list.
+3. In the Attach dialog, select an instance of a virtual server from the drop-down list.
 4. Optionally, specify the device to be used to attach this volume.
-If you do not specify the device, the system automatically selects the first available device on the virtual machine.
+If you do not specify the device, the system automatically selects the first available device on the virtual server.
 5. Click **Attach** to submit the information and close the dialog.

-The volume is listed in the table of attached volumes with the information about the virtual machine instance.
+The volume is listed in the table of attached volumes with the information about the virtual server instance.
-The virtual machine can now use the device to persist data.
+The virtual server can now use the device to persist data.

 To detach a volume, follow these steps: